All You Need To Know About SDN Application

 With the help of SDN applications, operators can use bandwidth management to ensure the end users to receive online video watching and optimal browsing experiences.
 This SDN application can also monitor the bandwidth requirements then provision user flows to match the latency and bandwidth requirements of the layer 7 application.
 This type of application-aware approach to bandwidth management will also ensure a better user experience with zero buffering through better video playback.
 At this stage in the game, there is little doubt that SDN is becoming a reality in operator networks.

-However, it is the SDN applications that will really bring powerful improvements to operator’s business and networks, beyond the immediate impact of simpler management of the network.
+However, it is the SDN applications that will really bring powerful improvements to the operator’s business and networks, beyond the immediate impact of simpler management of the network.
 And so the network infrastructure providers need to start mapping out this future to calculate all the potential that can be provided by SDN.

 By acting and thinking ahead on SDN applications now, network infrastructure operators and providers will be able to rapidly evolve to provide flexible, customized networks that can entirely enhance their own bottom lines and can also enhance the end user experience.